 To add insult to injury, the JLA rejected a female member prior to letting Black Canary in: Hawkgirl was specifically disallowed, initially because the bylaws required they only let in one new member at a time, and they had just let in Hawkman.
 Later, she was kept out because her powers duplicated Hawkman's, so she brought nothing new to the table.
 Hawkman, of course, only has flight and scientific/detective skills (usually), thus is made completely redundant by Superman and Batman, but nobody moved to kick Hawkman out on these grounds.
 Hawkgirl was finally allowed in in the 70s, when the writers caught up with the sexual revolution.

-Super Cell Reception: The Super Buddies sent by Booster Gold to 'the deepest, darkest pits of Hell! (muahahaha!)' and are able to call their headquarters.
+- Super Cell Reception: The Super Buddies are sent by Booster Gold to 'the deepest, darkest pits of Hell! (muahahaha!)' and are able to call their headquarters.
 It's lampshaded when Max Lord immediately demands to know what service they have.

 - Take That!:

 - The Grant Morrison era takes a few shots at the '90s Anti-Hero archetype, most notably with the Hyperclan, the Ultramarines and with the formerly harmless and benevolent QWSP becoming a supervillain because he saw that Aquaman had become superficially darker and grittier and decided to go along with it.